bootstrap-vue-next/bootstrap-vue-next/apps/docs/src/docs/components/form-group.md

-Use the prop `label` to set the content of the generated `<legend>` or `<label>` element, or by using the named slot `label`, You may optionally visually hide the label text while still making it available to screen readers by setting the prop `label-sr-only`.
+Use the prop `label` to set the content of the generated `<legend>` or `<label>` element, or by using the named slot `label`, You may optionally visually hide the label text while still making it available to screen readers by setting the prop `label-visually-hidden`.

 `BFormGroup` will render a `<fieldset>` with `<legend>` if the `label-for` prop is not set.
 If an input Id is provided to the `label-for` prop, then a `<div>` with `<label>` will be rendered.